by Michael Lackey, JD, CFP®

 Wealth clients concerned with protecting accumulated financial assets and the inheritances of their children from prior marriages should consider prenuptial or postnuptial agreements.
 These agreements are also useful in terms of securing future ownership of family-owned businesses and providing a level of certainty to parties entering the agreement in the event that the new marriage does not last.
 Full disclosure of one’s finances is required.
 Separate legal counsel is recommended.

 The law regarding marital agreements varies from state to state, so it is essential to engage a qualified member of your state’s bar concerning the scope and extent to which these types of agreements may be effective in your situation.
-Marital agreements may potentially alter common law dower and curtesy rights, which entitle a surviving spouse to receive a portion of the estate of the deceased spouse.
+Marital agreements may potentially alter common law dower and courtesy rights, which entitle a surviving spouse to receive a portion of the estate of the deceased spouse.
 In many states, these common law rights have been replaced or altered by statute.
 For example, a wife might be entitled by state law to one-third of a deceased husband’s probate estate.
 If the parties decide to waive spousal rights to each other’s retirement plans other than Individual Retirement Accounts, it will be necessary to include a clause in the agreement that they will waive the rights upon vesting.
 The waiver and consent documents are then signed subsequent to the marriage.

 In many situations, one new spouse may be substantially wealthier than the other.
 Here, it may make sense to allay the concerns and address the needs of the new, less wealthy spouse contemplating a marital agreement through a transfer of assets or creation of a trust.
 If this is done during marriage, the transfer will qualify for the unlimited marital deduction for gift tax purposes if it is done outright or to a qualified trust.
 Such a trust could be funded before or after the death of the wealthier spouse.